We strive to be a healthy school and we have several inititives within the school to promote the health and wellbeing of our children.

 The School Fruit and Vegetable Scheme provides your child with one of their 5 a day fruit and vegetable portions.
 All children receive a piece of fruit (through the School Fruit and Vegetable Scheme) and a drink of water or milk at morning break.
 There is a different piece of fruit or vegetable every day.

-Children from Years 1-6 receive 2 hours of PE per week, and KS2 children receive one term of swimming lessons per year.
+Children from Years 1-6 receive 2 hours of PE per week, Reception children 1 hour per week and KS2 children receive one term of swimming lessons per year.
 We also have an outdoor gym, which is used at play times and lunch times on a rota system for KS2 children.
 The school yard also has a trim trail for all the children, a MUGA to play football and basketball hoops for ball games.

-We also have a variety of after school clubs running through out the year for various age groups including gymnastics, fencing and football, to promote the well being of our children.
-In addition to this our school has a school football team, for the children in upper KS2.
+We also have a variety of after school and breakfast fitness clubs running through out the year for various age groups including gymnastics, multiskills and football, to promote the well being of our children.
+In addition to this our school has a school football team and netball team for the children in upper KS2.
 In school time, we have a dance club, where children compete and participate in various events throughout South Tyneside.

 The National Child Measurement Programme